Introduction to clothes making

 By the end of this course you should be able to...

-- Produce extra sample techniques on a challenging fabric.
+• Produce extra samples techniques on a challenging fabric.

 What level is the course and do I need any particular skills?

 This course is ideal for complete beginners to clothes making.
 No previous experience required.
-This is an introductory course in which students can learn the basic sewing machine skills and techniques used in sewing for a basic top.
+This is an introductory course where you can learn the basic sewing machine skills and techniques used to produce a basic top.

 You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs and health and safety information, and will be invited to take part in group discussion.
 You should be able to use numbers and be able to do simple measurements and calculations.